aws-samples/aws-modernization-workshop-base/content/20_Cloud9/1_getting_started.md

 ## Next steps

-:white_check_mark: Now you have Cloud9 launched and initalized, wait for the workshop instructor to continue.
+:white_check_mark: Now you have Cloud9 launched and initialized, wait for the workshop instructor to continue.